dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 - Parent: `OpenSearchDescription`
 - Attributes:
-  - `template` - The URL template to be processed according to the [[#OpenSearch URL template syntax|OpenSearch URL template syntax]].
+  - `template` - The URL template to be processed according to the [OpenSearch URL template syntax](#opensearch-url-template-syntax).
     - Requirements: This attribute is **required**.
   - `type` - The MIME type of the resource being described.
     - Restrictions: The value must be a valid MIME type.
     - Requirements: This attribute is **required**.
   - `rel` - The role of the resource being described in relation to the description document.
     - Restrictions:  Contains a space-delimited list of valid rel value tokens.
-See the [[#Url rel values|Url rel values]] specification for allowed rel values.
+See the [Url rel values](#url-rel-values) specification for allowed rel values.
     - Default: "results"
     - Requirements: This attribute is optional.
   - `indexOffset` - The index number of the first search result.